 In Europe the main impediment to an offensive war was the stone walls of castles and fortified cities.
 The attackers, unable to breach the walls, were forced to lay siege.
 A well-prepared city could hold out for a year.
 Keeping an army in the field for that length of time was so costly, and the logistics so difficult, that sieges were often lifted once the defenders had demonstrated their resolve.
 Philip the Bold, the Duke of Burgundy (r.
 1363-1404), recognized that gunpowder could end the stalemate.
 He built bombards that were large enough to break down castle walls.
 His strategy was so successful that it was copied by other rulers, and an arms race ensued.
 By 1431, there were bombards that could fire 300-kilogram projectiles.
 Castle walls began to fall quickly and regularly.

 The bombard evolved into the cannon, which attained its classic shape by 1480.
 The early bombards had been about eight times as long as their muzzles were wide.
 The longer, leaner, lighter cannons were forty times as long as their muzzles were wide.
 Longer barrels gave the gunpowder more time to accelerate the projectile, vastly increasing its impact.
 The lightness of the cannon meant that it cooled more quickly, so that a cannon could fire more shots in an hour than an old-style bombard could fire in a day.
 Gunpowder also changed.
 The old-style powder had been loaded into a cannon with a space left above it, where the ignition took place.
-The new “corned” or granulated powder allowed ignition to occur between the granules, giving a faster but more controlled explosion.
+The new “corned” or granulated powder allowed ignition to occur in the spaces between the granules, giving a faster but more controlled explosion.
 The pressure changes within the barrel were moderated, reducing the likelihood of cracking and making possible the cannon’s long, thin walls.

 In the early 1520s the military adventures of the Portuguese forced the Chinese — and also the Japanese and the Koreans — to acknowledge that Europe’s cannons were far superior to their own.
 They quickly remedied this deficiency by copying the European designs.